Samuel12209/Buddy/README.md

 # Virtual pet Buddy!|Status: Non functional
 A virtual pet named Buddy who you can feed, and play with your adorable digital friend.
-## Previous update
+## Next update
-Inital commit, no update yet
+- Adding more detail to petting buddy
+- Stats coming soon